 The most unique features of the Glades are the giant flames accompanying the seasonal burn.
 A Sierra Club analysis of Environmental Protection Agency data estimates that the practice releases over 3,000 tons of hazardous air pollutants in the region every year, including carcinogenic chemicals like formaldehyde, benzene, and acenaphthylene.
-Particulate matter pollution in the area is 15 times greater during the harvest season than it is at other times of year, according to a study by researchers at Florida International University and the University of California, Merced.
+According to a 2016 study by researchers at Florida International University and the University of California, Merced, particulate matter pollution in the area was 15 times greater during the harvest season than it was at other times of the year.

 It’s no surprise then that a pandemic involving a respiratory disease would take an outsized toll on this community.
 The mortality rate from COVID-19 is nearly 80 percent higher in Palm Beach County than it is in Miami-Dade County, which has more than three-and-a-half times the caseload.
 Infection rates have been high not just in densely populated urban areas, but also in the particulate-choked Glades, where documented infection rates in some zip codes have been nearly three times higher than Palm Beach County’s rate overall.